sharbelxo/KLIYO_v1/README.md

 # K L I Y O

+*This is KLIYO 1.0 which is the Pre-Release version of KLIYO*

 KLIYO is a Discord Bot that lets server visitors explore a Machine Learning Playground created by Sharbel.
 KLIYO is a Discord Bot that allows users to experience Machine Learning in its different models and uses.

 KLIYO allows users to:

-1- Choose to be part of the ongoing NLP-based chat in which the visitors can talk to the bot and enjoy its commands.

-OR

-2- Choose to explore and test the different Machine Learning Models and implementations that resemble Sharbel's ML projects.

-KLIYO is pre-released only with option (2) !
-However, KLIYO v1.0.0 will contain option (1), as well as new user-friendly and updated commands!
+* Greet KLIYO (say hi!)
+* Learn about different Machine Learning Models (Linear Regression, Logstic Regression) and how they are implemented using real-life problems!
+* Interact with the models by giving them input and checking out their unique outputs!

 ### KLIYO In Action!